SavrajSian/Music_Synth/README.md

 ## About
 This report presents the analysis findings for the Music Synthesizer Coursework, which was completed in the Spring of 2023.

 For this project, we closely followed this [specification](doc/Coursework_2_Specification.pdf), implementing further advanced features.

-## Lab content
-  These lab instructions were followed to create the initial foundation of our coursework.
+These lab instructions were followed to create the initial foundation of our coursework:

   [Lab Part 1](doc/LabPart1.md)
   [Lab Part 2](doc/LabPart2.md)

 ## Table of content